Georges034302/scb-akkodis-course/session3/session3-secure-logging.md

-# 🧪 Hands-On Lab: Secure Storage Access Using ARM Template and RFC 1918 IP Strategy
+# 🧪 Secure Storage Access Using ARM Template and RFC 1918 IP Strategy

 ## 🏷️ Lab Title
 Deploy a Secure Logging Architecture with Private Endpoint and RFC 1918 IP Strategy Using ARM JSON